 Changes in Institutional Regulatory Support

-On November 1, 2019, ORAQ implemented several changes to regulatory support at Duke University.
-These changes, which were implemented at the request of the School of Medicine, aim to improve the quality of regulatory submissions, increase efficiency and reduce delays with regulatory approvals, and decrease risk by ensuring compliance with federal regulations.
+On January 1, 2022, ORAQ implemented changes to regulatory support at Duke University.
+These changes, which have been implemented at the request of the School of Medicine, aim to improve the quality of regulatory submissions, increase efficiency and reduce delays with regulatory approvals, and decrease risk by ensuring compliance with federal regulations.

 Individual Patient IND Support